-Our True Range Oscillator was inspired by the work of Jack Schwager, author of the best selling Market Wizards.
-True range is also used in DMI and William's AD calculations, among others.
+Our True Range Oscillator is one of many proprietary analysis tools available only in our software.
+The True Range Oscillator was inspired by the work of Jack Schwager, author of the best selling Market Wizards.
+True range is the basis of the oscillator and is used in DMI and William's AD calculations, among others.
 It is defined as the true high - the true low, where the true high is the maximum of today's high and the previous close and the true low is the minimum of today's low and the previous day's close.

-This oscillator plots the volatility ratio (VR) and was designed to facillitate trading the "Wide-ranging Day System" as described by Jack Schwager in his groundbreaking work, Schwager on Futures.
+This oscillator plots the Volatility Ratio and was designed to facilitate trading the "Wide-ranging Day System" as described by Jack Schwager in his groundbreaking work, Schwager on Futures.
 In Schwager's words "The high volatility inherent in wide-ranging days gives these days special significance.
-Typically, the market will tend to extend in the direction of the initial price move beyond the boundaries of the wide-ranging day."1
+Typically, the market will tend to extend in the direction of the initial price move beyond the boundaries of the wide-ranging day.
+1

 1 Jack Schwager Schwager on Futures: Technical Analysis (p.
 632) 1996